 A Kenya safari is the original adventure to Africa with a number of varied national parks and activities as well as the option to combine your Kenya safari with a beach escape.
 It is no surprise that the BBC have made many a documentary on the plains on the Masai Mara.
 The Masai Mara is one of the most popular parks and a safari here can be relatively busy with tourists but heading to the North there are a number of private conservation areas and national parks which can give you quite a different Kenya Safari.

 The capital, Nairobi is in south of the country and often the starting point to a Kenya Safari.
-The world famous Masai Mara is South west of the capital, boardering Tazania.
-Travelling over the great rift valley into central Kenya you will encounter stunning lakes, lush savanah, forests and mountain ranges, including the countires highest peak, Mt Kenya.
-Further north the land becomes increasingly more arid and here you will find unique species of wildlife and the most extraordinary pockets of people surviving in a relativly hostle enviroment.
+The world famous Masai Mara is South west of the capital, bordering Tanzania.
+Travelling over the Great Rift Valley into central Kenya you will encounter stunning lakes, lush savannah, forests and mountain ranges, including the country's highest peak, Mt Kenya.
+Further north the land becomes increasingly more arid and here you will find unique species of wildlife and the most extraordinary pockets of people surviving in a relatively hostile environment.

 Is Kenya safe?

 Kenya has had a relatively turbulent recent history, marred by terrorist groups which are threatening most of the world.
 It suffers from corruption at higher levels, but on the ground for tourists, especially when on safari, it is generally a safe and predictable country.
 If you are concerned at all though, please ring us for a chat or alternatively visit the foreign office website.

 Kenya is on the east Africa coast.
 For more details on where Kenya is please see our map of Kenya including its surrounding countries below.